Border Patrol agent appeared to be ambushed by illegal immigrants, bashed with rocks before death

 He added: “There’s a high likelihood this was an assault on the agents.”

+Texas Gov. Greg Abbott has offered a reward of up to $20,000 "for information leading to the arrest and conviction of the person or persons responsible" for the attack.

-Judd said Martinez died of blunt force trauma to the head, indicating the attackers most likely used a rock or rocks during the assault.
-The second agent also suffered blunt force trauma to the head.
+Martinez and his partner suffered traumatic injuries to the head and other injuries such as broken bones, FBI El paso said in a news release.
+Judd earlier told Fox News Martinez died of blunt force trauma to the head, indicating the attackers most likely used a rock or rocks during the assault on the two agents.
 The area surrounding where the attack occurred also indicated rocks were likely used as weapons.
 An FBI official also said that, counter to initial reports, neither agent was shot.

 “There were no indications the agents fired their weapons,” Judd said, citing accounts he received from agents who responded to the incident.
 He also said there were no signs of a stabbing.

 Martinez was notified there was illegal immigrant traffic in the area while the agents were patrolling near Interstate 10, in the Van Horn Station area, according to Judd.
-He began following “footprints” on a trail when he was ambushed.
+He began following “footprints” on a trail when the attack occurred.
 U.S. Customs and Border Protection said in a news release that Martinez's partner made the initial call for help and reported they were injured and needed assistance.

 “There’s a high likelihood this was an assault on the agents.”